 I love DeArmond archtop pickups!
 DeArmond “Monkey-on-a-stick” pressure rod mounting brackets are my preferred removable way to mount them, but nobody reissues them.
 So I made one from scratch using some swell modern tech.

-I’m selling them for $50 USD + shipping.
+I’m selling them for $55 USD shipped to the continental USA.
 If you’re interested, drop me a line at: email@example.com

 Unlike the drill-happy current day, back in the good old ’30s and ’40s it was unthinkable to put holes in that pretty handmade archtop of yours.
 After all, who knew if this silly fad of guitar “electrification” was going to last?
 And what if you wanted to pass that pristine acoustic archtop on to your grandchildren?
 Trad jazz and swing was surely due to make a comeback in about 75 years.

 No doubt Harry DeArmond thought about all of this in Toledo home one night and came up with the removable FHC model guitar pickup.
 The innovation: it had a hole in the side of it that would be mounted to a “pressure rod” which would clamp onto the strings behind the bridge.
 Some FHC variants had a small metal box with a volume knob that would also clamp on to the mounting plate.

 This mounting hardware was included through the ’50s with the next generation of pickups, the Rhythm Chief 1000 (my personal favorite, love those red accents) and the 1100 (with adjustable pole pieces).